Zine: 1990s, riot grrrl, and queer zines

 In the mid-1990s, zines were also published on the Internet as e-zines.
 Websites such as Gurl.com and ChickClick were created out of dissatisfaction of media available to women and parodied content found in mainstream teen and women's magazines.
 Both Gurl.com and ChickClick had a message board and free web hosting services, where users could also create and contribute their own content, which in turn created a reciprocal relationship where women could also be seen as creators rather than consumers.

+Queer communities were heavily involved in zine culture in the 1990s.
+Zines such as Fuzz Box and Gender Trash from Hell shared art and writing by queer authors, provided resources for gender expression, and promoted underground events and AIDS activism.
+Some of these zines been archived by projects such as the Queer Zine Archive Project and the Digital Transgender Archive.

 Commercialization

 Starting in this decade, multinational companies started appropriating and commodifying zines and DIY culture.
 Their faux zines created a commercialized hipster lifestyle.
 By late in the decade, independent zinesters were accused of "selling out" to make a profit.